Characteristic Root Analysis and Regularization for Linear Time Series Forecasting: Experiments

 \paragraph{RRR \& DWRR Rank-MSE Trade-off Curves} While no retraining is needed for RRR and DWRR, both methods incur repetitive evaluation of the model performance on the validation data in order to determine the optimal rank to use for $\mathbf{W}$.
 For a better reading experience, we showcase some representative examples.

-In Figure \ref{fig:rrr-rank-mse-example-all}, it can be seen that for smaller datasets such as ETTh1 and ETTh2, it is usually beneficial to truncate the rank, suggesting the existence of spurious roots as described in our theoretical analysis.
-Further, it is obvious to see that for Electricity and Traffic, it is optimal to choose full rank of $\mathbf{W}$, validating that for these large, complex datasets, it can be sufficient to use just the root-seeking loss alone.
-In addition, the full-rankness of $\mathbf{W}$ also suggests potential needs of higher model capacity, which might explain why non-linear models tend to perform better on these datasets.
+In Figure \ref{fig:rrr-rank-mse-example-all}, it can be seen that for smaller datasets such as ETTh1 and ETTh2, it is usually beneficial to truncate the rank, suggesting the existence of spurious roots as described in our theoretical analysis. \diff{Conversely, for the larger and more complex Electricity and Traffic datasets, a full-rank $\mathbf{W}$ does not significantly degrade performance, which aligns with the data scaling effect in Proposition~\ref{prop: data_scaling}: sufficient data suppresses spurious roots.
+That said, our experiments with RRR and DWRR reveal that even for the Electricity and Traffic datasets, the optimal model is \emph{not} at full rank; slight truncation remains beneficial despite data scaling.
+This indicates that a low-rank structure is relatively common in time series forecasting.
+Consequently, applying regularization by default can be a generally beneficial practice for time series forecasting tasks. }

 In Figure~\ref{fig:rrr-dwrr-comp-all}, we observe that DWRR has less consistent rank-MSE trade-off curves for validation and test datasets.
 This might suggest DWRR---although showing better performance in many datasets and is inherently computationally cheaper---can be less robust than RRR.